agritheory/electronic_payments/docs/index.md

 There are some limitations with using Stripe as a provider.
 First, only credit card payment methods (not ACH ones) are configurable.
 Stripe uses its own mandate workflow (to verify that the customer allows making a charge to their bank account) that is currently not supported by the app.
 Second, given that sending payments to suppliers is only possible via an ACH payment method, Stripe does not show as a provider option for sending payments.

 **Mercury**
 Currently, Mercury only allows for ACH transfers via their API.
 Other transfer types are possible, but they must be executed through the Mercury website.
+Mercury also doesn't allow for deleting a payment method via the API.
+Any delete actions only remove it from ERPNext, but the user must log into their Mercury account and manually remove it there as well.

 **Wise**
 The final step in a Wise transfer process is for the user to tell Wise which method they'd like to use to fund the transfer.
 If done in the Wise website, it will show that user's available funding options depending on what's configured - these may include using funds in their Wise account, using a linked bank account, or sending a bank wire.
-However, the Wise API offers limited options to specify how the transfer should be funded.
+However, the Wise API offers limited options to specify how the transfer should be funded to comply with UK and EEA regulations.
 Currently, the only option is to fund transfers via direct debit account, if it's set up in Wise.
 If not, the user can set up the transfers with the Electronic Payments app, but will need to complete the final funding step through their account on the Wise website.

 ## Sending Payments in Test Mode with Authorize.net